anayksha/pcb-be-like/README.md

 # pcb-be-like

-so this is a really sketch h-bridge circuit that
+So this is a really sketchy h-bridge circuit that is capable of running the vibration motor in 2 different directions with 2 different button presses.
+Yeah, its kind of useless when i'm using a vibration motor and not an actual motor,

+# Schematic
+TODO

+#